Table of Contents

 Unless your office only deals with direct inquiries to schedule events, you’ll need an online request form that customers use to provide their event details.
 In developing your form, there are important considerations to keep in mind, including:

 In many organizations, most work gets done from a desktop computer.
 However, that doesn’t mean you should neglect mobile users.
-With mobile device usage having overtaken desktop usage for the first time in 2016, it’s more likely than ever that a significant portion of your customers will be attempting to access your form when they are not at their desk.
+With mobile device usage now on par with desktop usage across North America, it’s more likely than ever that a significant portion of your customers or staff will be attempting to access your form when they are not at their desk.

 Having a good online request process means that you’re able to gather enough information to provide needed event services without overwhelming the customer with unneeded or irrelevant questions.
 There should be a healthy balance between making the form short enough to complete easily yet making it long enough that you get all the details you need.